harrisonized/harrisonized.github.io/_posts/2020-02-02-prepare-laptop-for-ds.md

 ---
 layout: post
-title: Prepare Your Laptop for Data Science
+title: "Prepare Your Laptop for Data Science"
+date:   2020-02-02
+categories:
+tags: featured
+image: /assets/article_images/2020-02-02-prepare-laptop-for-ds/desktop.JPG
 ---

-## **Introduction**

-This guide was written with the beginner data science bootcamp student in mind.
 It has only been a short while since I completed the [Metis Data Science Bootcamp](https://www.thisismetis.com/data-science-bootcamps) and successfully pivoted my career, and one thing I felt would have significantly improved my bootcamp experience was if there was a guide available to show me how to set up my computer before the bootcamp started.
 I'll never forget the many days of frustration in which I was stuck on a software issue during class and then had to play catch-up afterward.
-I wrote this guide mainly for Windows users, but if you're an Apple user, I'd like to help you too.
+If you're a beginner starting your data science journey, I wrote this guide for you.
+Most of this guide will be focused on Windows users, but if you're an Apple user, I'd like to help you too.
 Skip to the section titled "[Bonus] Setting Up Your Macbook".

 What you will find in this guide are as follows: